Amazon Marketplace

 ISBN (International Standard Book Number) is a 10- or 13-digit number for uniquely identifying books.
 For book sellers, a correct ISBN is essential as Amazon uses it to catalog publications and detect duplicates.
 An incorrect or missing ISBN can cause listing issues and poor discoverability.

-Open term pageIXD
+Open glossary pageIXD

 Inbound Crossdocks